Candidate vows 'vicious' bid for Kaine's seat

 Kaine also made headlines this week for saying Donald Trump Jr. may have committed treason by meeting with a Russian lawyer in order to get opposition research on the Democratic presidential candidate, Clinton.

-"We are now beyond obstruction of justice," Kaine told CNN Tuesday.
+"That, the investigation -- it, it's not -- nothing is proven yet.
+But, we're now beyond obstruction of justice in terms of what's being investigated," the Virginia Democrat told CNN Tuesday.
 "This is moving into perjury, false statements and even potentially treason."
 A Kaine spokesperson later sent a statement to CNN saying that the matter of treason will be up to investigators to prove.

 In the past year, Stewart has garnered attention for controversial behavior, including an appearance on a show hosted by Mike Cernovich, a member of the pro-Trump, far-right media who has dismissed the existence of date rape, as well as a Reddit "Ask Me Anything" session on the site's largest pro-Trump forum, where, among other things, he called Gillespie a "cuckservative."